 The second main factor affecting balance is loss of sensation in your affected side, particularly your legs.
-If you cannot feel where your leg and foot are, especially when your foot is safely on the ground, it is very difficult to know how to move.
-You will automatically use your vision to compensate for the lack of feeling, which takes a lot of concentration and is tiring.
+If you cannot feel where your leg and foot are, it's very difficult to know how to move.
+You'll automatically use your vision to compensate for the lack of feeling, which takes a lot of concentration and is tiring.
 It also means that you may be less aware of your surroundings.
 All of this increases your risk of having slips, trips and falls.

 After a stroke, moving around and keeping your balance may require more concentration, which is hard work.
-If your attention is distracted, it might be harder to concentrate on your balance.
+Dealing with any situation which needs concentration could affect your balance.
 Many people who fall report that they were not paying attention, were thinking of other things or doing several things at the same time when they fell.
-One example is walking and talking at the same time - some stroke survivors stop walking if you speak to them.
-Other examples include coping with unpredictable situations such as crowds and uneven surfaces, turning or changing direction when walking or carrying things.
+One example is walking and talking at the same time: you might find you need to stop walking if you want to listen or talk.

 Some strokes can affect your ability to interpret your surroundings.
-It can be difficult to maintain your balance and plan how to move if you are unsure of your own position in relation to the space around you.
+It can be difficult to maintain your balance and plan how to move if you're unsure of your own position in relation to the space around you.